 Requesting a letter of recommendation from one of the geology faculty

 Please fill out this form and email or give a hard copy to the professor as early as possible.
-Professional etiquette suggests that you request a letter four weeks ahead of its due date; the minimum lead time is two weeks.
+Professional etiquette suggests that you request a letter 4 weeks ahead of its due date; the minimum lead time is 2 weeks.
 We spend a lot of time writing these letters to make them as thorough and helpful to your cause as possible.

 It is a good idea to ask your recommender to tell you when he/she has sent the letter.
 Then, ~10 days before the due date, send a friendly reminder to your recommender that the due date is approaching.

 Each summer, the Gustavus geology department and faculty hire one or more students to assist with research, develop educational and outreach opportunities, or manage the department’s resources and materials.
 If you are interested in this type of position, talk to a faculty member and in the spring, watch for announcements of application procedures and deadlines.
 During the year, the department hires student teaching assistants to help teach and grade in labs, and we are occasionally able to hire student workers to assist with research.
 Again, talk to a faculty member for more information.